hpc-carpentry/hpc-chapel/episodes/05-loops.md

 - "First objective."
 ::::::::::::::::::::::::::::::::::::::::::::::::

-To compute the current temperature of an element of `temp`, we need to add all the surrounding elements in `past_temp`, and divide the result by 4.
-And, essentially, we need to repeat this process for all the elements of `temp`, or, in other words, we need to *iterate* over the elements of `temp`.
+To compute the new temperature, i.e. each element of `temp_new`, we need to add all the surrounding elements in `temp` and divide the result by 4.
+And, essentially, we need to repeat this process for all the elements of `temp_new`, or, in other words, we need to *iterate* over the elements of `temp_new`.
 When it comes to iterating over a given number of elements, the **_for-loop_** is what we want to use.
 The for-loop has the following general
 syntax: